Laboratory Safety

 Shipping Biologicals

-The rules for shipping biologicals are complex; however, Tufts LS offers a training program on a scheduled basis for persons who need to ship biological materials: human blood, human or primate cell lines, preserved biologicals, microbial agents.
-In addition, these shipments may involve ethanol, formaldehyde, dry ice or liquid nitrogen which are all hazardous chemicals and have to be shipped as hazardous chemicals.
+The rules for shipping biologicals are complex; however, Tufts LS offers a training program on a scheduled basis for persons who need to ship biological materials: blood, rodent or primate cell lines, preserved biologicals, and microbial agents.
+In addition, these shipments may involve ethanol, formaldehyde, dry ice, or liquid nitrogen which are all hazardous materials and have to be shipped as such.
 Please see Tufts EHS trainings for “IATA/DOT Regulations for the Shipment of 6.2 Biologicals, Infectious Substances and Class 9, Dry Ice Dangerous Goods Training.”

 Shipping Chemicals